 Sedation is administered and monitored by a registered nurse and overseen by our anesthesiologists.
-Sedation can induce a mellow feeling of well-being, a light sleep or semi conscious state; This means that while the patient is asleep or sedated, she can still be stimulated by touch, light, or sound.
+Sedation can induce a mellow feeling of well-being, light sleep or a semi-conscious state; This means that while the patient is asleep or sedated, she can still be stimulated by touch, light, or sound.

-anesthesia is administered by a certified anesthesiologist.
+Anesthesia is administered by a certified anesthesiologist.
 It is considered to be a deep or full sleep, meaning the patient is fully unconscious.
 This allows the dentist to perform longer, more invasive procedures without the patient being aware of the proceedings.